What Does a Faucet Aerator Do

 Cleaning Faucet Aerator

 Water pressure has decreased in your faucet, the aerator may be the problem.
-An aerator can get clogged with silt and debris, or with the buildup of minerals from the water.
+An aerator can get clogged with silt and debris or the buildup of minerals from the water.
 No problem it’s a quick and easy fix.
 To clean the aerator, simply unscrew and remove the mesh.
 It might just need rinsing and scrubbing off with a small brush, like an old toothbrush.
 Mineral buildup can be removed by soaking the aerator in a 50/50 solution of water and vinegar for several hours or using a mild descaler, such as Lime-Away.

 Once you decide to take off the faucet aerator to clean it: